RHOrga/rhorga.github.io/2024/en/info.md

 ### Photo and Video Disclaimer

-By participating in the RoHOW or by failing to notify it's organizers, in writing, your desire to not have your photograph used by HULKs e.V., you are agreeing to release, defend, hold harmless and indemnify HULKs e.V. from any and all claims involving the use of your picture or likeness.
+When you attend the RoHOW event, HULKs e.V. might take photos that include you.
+If you do not want your photo to be used by HULKs e.V., please let the organizers know in writing before or during the event.
+If you choose not to notify us, you are giving your permission for your photo or likeness to be used, and you agree not to make any claims against HULKs e.V. related to the use of these images.

 ### Contact

 In case of any concerns, just contact us.

+- Maximilian: +49 152 341 639 72
+- Lars: +49 152 336 491 10
+- Konrad: +49 176 848 036 32